NodeGreenville/nodegreenville/README.md

 ## Architecture Decisions

 ### Postgres
+The heroku deployments for staging and prod have a Postgres database that SHOULD be available at `process.env.DATABASE_URL`

 ### Ghost (as Middleware)
 The [GhostJS](https://ghost.org) portion of the code is located in the ```./ghost-app``` directory.